philbowles/PangolinMQTT/docs/api.md

 ```

 All of them are designed to be called with `PANGO::xxx(payload, length)` inside the `onMessage` callback, but will work anywhere in your code with any blob + known length.
-There are plenty of [examples](examples.md) in the  er... examples.
+There are plenty of examples in the  er... [examples](examples.md).

 `char* payloadToCstring(uint8_t* data,size_t len);`

 Returns a `char*` that you can pass to any C string function *only if the packet actually does in fact contain a valid NUL-terminated c-string*.
-If it *doesn't* then all hel wil break loose probably leading to an exception and a crash.
+If it *doesn't* then all hell will break loose probably leading to an exception and a crash.

-In addition you *MUST* `free` the returned pointer before exiting you function or you will cause a memory leak. **You have been warned**
+In addition you *MUST* `free` the returned pointer before exiting your function or you will cause a memory leak. **You have been warned**

 Happily, none of the other functions require anything fancy like that.

 `int payloadToInt(uint8_t* data,size_t len);`